 - Upon final publication, and only if the author so wishes, immediately send to Europe PubMed Central (Europe PMC) the final published journal article (PJA) as it appears on ScienceDirect.
 PMC and PMC mirror sites will also link directly to this same article on Elsevier's websites.
 This will be most relevant to publications in the life sciences domain but could also be of interest to authors from other domains, if their publication is of relevance to the life sciences.

 - To choose the gold open access option a publication fee is payable by the author or institution.
 These fees are eligible under the ERC grant if incurred during the duration of the project.
-Elsevier's fees range from 500 – 5000 US Dollars per publication.
+Elsevier's fees range between c$150 and c$6000 US Dollars per publication excluding tax.
 Visit the individual journal homepages for specific open access pricing information.

 Licenses for Gold Open Access